-- English-language, composition and literature - Speech-fundamentals, argumentation, group communication, persuasion, oral interpretation and drama - History-ancient, modern European, American and non-Western cultures - Philosophy-orientation in history, content and method - Natural Sciences-the physical and life sciences - Foreign Language-one or more of the following linguistic avenues to human thought and tools of scholarly research: Latin, Greek, Hebrew, German and French, with Greek especially recommended.
-Students who anticipate postgraduate studies are urged to undertake these disciplines early in their training. - Religion or Christianity biblical studies, together with an introduction to the major religious traditions and theological problems
+- English-language, composition, and literature - Speech-fundamentals, argumentation, group communication, persuasion, oral interpretation, and drama - History-ancient, modern European, American, and non-Western cultures - Philosophy orientation in history, content, and method - Natural Sciences-the physical and life sciences - Foreign Language-one or more of the following linguistic avenues to human thought and tools of scholarly research: Latin, Greek, Hebrew, German, and French, with Greek especially recommended.
+Students who anticipate postgraduate studies are urged to undertake these disciplines early in their training. - Religion or Christianity biblical studies, together with an introduction to the major religious traditions and theological problems who have completed college work and have not followed these suggestions are still urged to apply to seminary if God is prompting such action.

-It is possible to include many other elements in one's college studies while still capturing an adequate foundation for seminary studies.
+It is possible to include many other elements in one's college studies while building an adequate foundation for seminary studies.
 The aim is to prepare persons who understand the world and have developed the ability to communicate the Word of God effectively to that world.
-Students who have completed college work and have not followed these suggestions are still urged to apply to seminary if God is prompting such action.
+Students